Scholarships are largely honorific and bursaries are means-tested.

 Music Scholarships – Offered two periods per week of free tuition on principal study (instrument or voice).
 Further funding for support on a second study is means-tested.
 Pupils awarded Music Scholarships, like Academic, also have access to a grant each year (up to £500) to support their out-of-school musical development in consultation with the Director of Music.

 Students awarded Drama Scholarships are expected to be ambassadors for their subject, taking opportunities to develop their abilities while they are here.
 Those opportunities that make up the minimum expectation for drama scholars include auditioning for all plays, supporting (or producing) student dramatic work, taking actor training (vocal) sessions, and seeing performance work that visits our beautiful timber-framed theatre (whether international, national or our home-grown work).
 We are proud of our exceptional scholars as they exemplify the student appetite for drama here at Bedales, whether that is in class or in the rehearsal room outside curriculum hours.
-Drama Scholarship beneficiaries have access to a grant each year (up to £500) to support the development of their drama skills, in consultation with the Director of Drama & Dance, along similar lines to Academic, Music and Art Scholarships.
+Drama Scholarship beneficiaries have access to a grant each year (up to £500) to support the development of their drama skills, in consultation with the Head of Drama, along similar lines to Academic, Music and Art Scholarships.

-Overview of Scholarship Awards:
+Overview of scholarship awards

-Bedales Prep School, Dunhurst Scholarships
+Bedales Prep, Dunhurst Scholarships

 |10+ Music (younger, exceptionally gifted musicians: please enquire)||January of year of entry||Mid November before year of entry|